Suppression of mid-circuit measurement crosstalk errors with micromotion: Micromotion hiding

-We tested different displacements from the RF null up to 5.5 $\mu$m, allowing us to explore suppression corresponding to the first two zeros of the $J_0$ function in Eq.~\ref{eq:scat}.
+We generated potentials with displacements from the RF null up to 5.5 $\mu$m, allowing us to explore suppression corresponding to the first two zeros of the $J_0$ function in Eq.~\ref{eq:scat}.
 In principle, the asymptotic form of the Bessel functions in Eq.~\ref{eq:scat} suggests that the absorption can be suppressed arbitrarily, scaling like $n^{-1}$.
 Electrode voltage solutions for larger displacements (up to 20 $\mu$m) can be found; however, the potential starts to deviate more from the desired solution as the displacement gets larger, and the voltages required start to approach the maximum amount allowed in our system.

-One possible concern in using the micromotion hiding technique in a QCCD based quantum computer is the potential heating of the ions' motion due to RF noise during the time they are displaced from the RF null~\cite{Blakestad09}.
-However, less than $0.5$ additional quanta of heating per displacment was observed, which has a negligible effect on the performance of quantum circuits in the machine, which include sympathetic cooling of ions after transport.
+One possible concern in using the micromotion hiding technique is the potential heating of the ions' motion due to RF noise during displacement~\cite{Blakestad09}.
+We checked for additional heating by performing typical transport sequences to rearrange the ion ordering both with and without ion displacements at locations where a measurement might occur.
+We found that the final ion crystal mode temperatures after both types of sequences were indistinguishable, within the measurement error, of approximately one motional quanta.
+Furthermore, we found that in sequences including the displacements, the ions were still able to be recooled to the same final motional temperatures before two-qubit gates without any changes to the sympathetic cooling sequence.
+This indicates that any additional heating resulting from the ion displacements were negligible and would not adversely affect the execution of quantum circuits.